bobheadxi/bobheadxi.github.io/content/_posts/2021-02-18-semantic-line-breaks.md

   This leads to incomprehensible or uninformative diffs that are difficult to review.
 - Writing entire paragraphs on a single line is reasonably readable nowadays due to most editors and viewers performing wrapping out-of-the-box, but they make suggestions and diffs difficult to review due to every single change causing a diff on entire paragraphs.

+In the example above, the diff is small and there is not too much going on, so it is easy to see what has changed.
 Consider the following text, where we want to change `incididunt` with `I am so hungry`:

 > Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.